jcniabemr/bioinformaticsTools/README.md

 10.) vcf_to_fasta.py: For producing a fasta sequence for each sample in a VCF file.

 	python vcf_to_fasta.py --vcf file.vcf --ploidy 1 OR 2

+11.) vcf_to_matrix.py: For converting a VCF file into a matrix.

+	python vcf_to_matrix.py --vcf file.vcf --ploidy 1 OR 2